 You can also add a donation during the checkout stage to help the thousands of pets we care for every year.
 Once the contract is signed and the fee is paid, that’s it!

 Congratulations, you’re a pet parent!
 You may now take your new pet home from the shelter or from the foster parent.

 - Be at least 18 years old

 - Complete a preliminary questionnaire and meet with an Adoption Counselor

 Although meet and greets with resident pets are not required, we encourage you to introduce your pet to your potential adoptee to ensure that the pet is a good fit for your family.
 Our team members can assist you.

 While our priority is to keep pets with their current families, LifeLine serves all of the lost, neglected, abused and homeless pets in Fulton and DeKalb Counties.
-Our county shelters are open admission, so we take in pets within Fulton and DeKalb counties who come to our doors.
-This can include pets surrendered by their owners, stray pets and pets who were treated cruelly by their owners.
+Our county shelters are open admission, so we take in pets within Fulton and DeKalb counties who come to our doors or are brought in by our Animal Services Officers.
+This can include pets surrendered by their owners, stray pets and pets who were victims of neglect or cruelty.

 Yes.
 LifeLine provides a complete medical examination, including spay/neuter, vaccination, canine heartworm or feline combo testing and a microchip, for every dog and cat before adoption.
 This is a great value for adopters and ensures that adopted animals do not contribute to the number of unwanted pets in our community.

 Our adoption fees typically range from $65-$85 for cats and dogs.
 We also waive adoption fees throughout the year, so stay up-to-date on our fee-waived promotions by following us on Facebook, Instagram and Twitter.

 Yes.
 Our Foster to Forever program allows you to take a dog or cat home for a two-week trial period to help you determine if they are the right match for your family.